 - Improved arterial flexibility.
 A key sign of vascular health

-This is significant because vascular aging is one of the main blows of aging.
-It manifests in increased blood pressure, heart attacks, stroke, and vascular dementia.
+This is significant because vascular aging is one of the main hallmarks of aging.
+It manifests as increased blood pressure, heart attacks, stroke, and vascular dementia.

 Fisetin vs. Other Senolytics